Hey Kids (Start Here)

 “I’m sure I can arrange as much if you’ll kindly avoid impaling yourself with your own sample,” Hermann hisses.

-Newton glares at him in naked and total ire, retrieves his phone from Hermann’s desk, and leaves the room, slamming the door behind him in needless punctuation.
+Newton glares at him in naked and total ire, sweeps his phone from Hermann’s desk, and leaves the room, slamming the door behind him in needless punctuation.

-He does not see Newton all day, and he finds this something of a relief after the tempestuous week they’ve spent in the aftermath of the attack on Central America, the loss of another Jaeger team, and the associated political setbacks that emerged from the fallout of that loss.
-Newton is absolutely intolerable in periods of crisis; too certain of himself, perpetually trying to reorganize failing systems without adequate peripheral preparation, consistently introducing notes of inappropriate levity, too easily upset by what he perceives as the intellectual failings of others, full of a reflex superiority that he does not shake until systems have been restored to their resting state, advocating for solutions that are too ambitious in scope—in short, being himself.
+It’s something of a relief after the tempestuous week they’ve spent in the aftermath of the attack on Central America, the loss of another Jaeger team, and the associated political setbacks that emerged from that loss.
+Newton is intolerable in periods of crisis; too certain of himself, trying to reorganize failing systems without adequate peripheral preparation, introducing notes of inappropriate levity, too easily upset by what he perceives as the intellectual failings of others, full of reflex superiority that he won’t shake until systems have been restored to their resting state, advocating for solutions that are staggering in scope—in short, being himself.

-And so, it is a relief to operate on his own, even if Hermann spends his morning taking up the slack for those who have left, for those who have died, for those who have been asked to pack their bags due to lack of funding.
-He now attends meetings in departments with which he never used to concern himself, as he tries to relieve some of the terrible, unremitting pressure that has been placed, unfairly, upon Dr. Choi’s shoulders.
-The man is regularly covering LOCCENT now; it is truly beyond belief.
+So it’s a relief to operate on his own, even if Hermann spends his morning taking up the slack for those who have left, for those who have died, for those who have been asked to pack their bags due to lack of funding.
+He attends meetings in departments with which he never used to concern himself as he tries to relieve some of the terrible pressure that has been placed, unfairly, upon Dr. Choi’s shoulders.
+The man is regularly covering LOCCENT now; it is beyond belief.

-All through the morning and all through the afternoon, in the back of his thoughts, the unfinished spread of his waiting mathematics torments him to distraction, because while the tasks he completes are essential in the short term it is the evolving spread of conceptual thought that must be finished in order to make any difference at all in the sweep of unfolding events.
+All through the day, in the back of his thoughts, his waiting mathematics torments him to distraction, because while the tasks he completes are essential in the short term, a menacing theory disturbs the deeper waters of his mind and he must track it to its depths, wherever it leads.

 There is something there that will yield to prediction, there is.
-In a way, the blur of recent days has felt like a contest; like a pitting of his mind against his body; like a week-long microcosm of his entire life.
-Nothing outside the confines of his central nervous system has ever been any good to him at all and so there is a kind of cosmic justice to that which he is now requiring of his corporeal form.
-His back and his leg and his shoulders and his eyes and his skull can take what he deigns to hand them and they can see how they like it; it is no more than they deserve for betraying him so consistently for so long.
+The blur of recent days has felt like a contest; like a pitting of his mind against his body; like a week-long microcosm of his whole life.
+His back, his leg, his shoulders, his eyes, his neck, his skull can take what he deigns to hand them and they can see how they like it; it’s no more than they deserve for betraying him so consistently for so long.

-If one could drop dead from physical exhaustion, he would have discovered that long ago.
+If one could drop dead from physical exhaustion, he’d have done it long ago.
 He’s not sure how he’ll die—he’s outlasted every endurance trial that man can invent.
 Something will have to kill him.

 He can think of several somethings that would be only too happy to oblige.

-In the late afternoon he finds himself standing on the main floor of the shatterdome, looking up at the towering silhouette of a three-armed Jaeger, listening to Hercules Hansen go over the logistical schedule needed to refit Crimson Typhoon with cannibalized parts from the dead husk of Vulcan Specter.
-He’s running waveforms in the back of his thoughts, trying to ignore the burn of fatigued muscle and ineffective nerves, wondering, abruptly, why it is that the lights have begun to dim down around the edges of the vaulted room.
+In the late afternoon, he finds himself in the Shatterdome docking bay, looking up at the towering silhouette of a three-armed Jaeger, listening to Hercules Hansen go over the logistical schedule needed to refit Crimson Typhoon with cannibalized parts from the dead husk of Vulcan Specter.
+Wave functions slither through the back of his thoughts.
+Propagating.
+Collapsing.

 He spends several seconds trying to puzzle that one out.

-It does not occur to him that he’s losing consciousness until it is, mostly, a fait accompli.
+It doesn’t occur to him that he’s losing consciousness until it is, mostly, a fait accompli.

-He tries to save it, tries to shift his position, put his head down, but it’s too late for that; the floor falls away, Dr. Choi whispers, “Hey, are you—”
+He tries to save it, put his head down, but it’s too late for that; the floor falls away, Dr. Choi whispers, “Hey, are you—”

-Until he wakes up, spine pressed against cold concrete, feeling wretched, feeling confused, feeling vaguely sick, with a group of people staring at him from what seems like a great distance away.
-It takes him several seconds to determine that they are standing and he is lying on the floor.
+Nothing until he wakes up, spine pressed to cold concrete, feeling wretched, feeling confused, feeling vaguely sick, with a group of people staring at him from what seems like a great distance away.

-“Go do something useful,” Dr. Choi says, waving a hand in the direction of the interested J-tech personnel who are hovering above them, blocking out the light.
+“Go do something useful.”
+Dr. Choi waves a hand at the hovering J-tech personnel.
 “We’ll restart in fifteen.”

-“Not with you, though,” Hansen says, dropping into a crouch on Hermann’s left, across from Dr. Choi to fix him with a look that is almost friendly.
+“Not with you, though.”
+Herc Hansen drops into a crouch next to Dr. Choi.
 “You need to get checked out by medical.”

 “The leg?”
 Hansen asks him, because Hansen, of course, knows.